Our Story

 Traditional Coachmen

-When young John Seear took his first Windsor taxi ride in 1949, little did he know he would become crucial to preserving Windsor's living history.
-Learning the trade from George Paget, one of Windsor's last traditional coachmen, John drove the carriages on The Long Walk from 1974 to 2016.
+When young John Seear took his first Windsor taxi ride in 1949, he could never have imagined he would one day play a vital role in preserving Windsor’s living history.
+Working with Windsor coachman, George Paget, who himself had learned the craft from a Victorian coachman, John drove carriages on The Long Walk from 1974 to 2016.
 Today, his daughter Rebecca carries this legacy forward, working closely with Head Coachman Jonathan Edwards.
 Jonathan's horses and family are central to daily operations, supplemented by trusted coachmen and their horses from across Britain for large group and event bookings.
 Together, they ensure this unique historical tradition continues to thrive.

 Windsor Carriage Driving Tradition